Intelligent Apps: An Ecosystem That’s More Than Just Bots

 People understood the power of a smartphone and the penetration they could get by launching a smartphone app for their business.
 But then it brings about two things to remember:

 - Everyone knows the importance of apps and thus there is a limitless number of choices

-- Customer segment is pretty volatile.
+- The customer segment is pretty volatile.
 Customers themselves are pretty volatile.
-An agile solution which can flexibly adapt itself to meet the changing needs of the customer is what actually counts.
+An agile solution that can flexibly adapt itself to meet the changing needs of the customer is what actually counts.

 If the concept has been there all along, why is it materializing only now?